 On top of that, Digital Input/Output (DIO) opens even more options for communicating and interfacing with other devices, sensors, and peripherals, further enhancing the Karbon 700 system’s flexibility when paired with its performance.

 While building a high-performance computer rugged enough to survive challenging environments, one thing we had to keep in mind is the need for computing in mobile and automotive applications.
 Incorporating CAN bus and ignition sensing with high shock and vibration tolerance allows Karbon 700 to live comfortably on the road, on the tracks, in the air and even at sea.

-Too Tough To Quit – High Performance Computing at the Edge
+Too Tough To Quit – Rugged High Performance Computing

 All the compute power in the world is worthless if the system can’t survive its operating environment, which is why we built Karbon 700 to meet MIL-STD-810G and UNECE Reg.
 10 E-Mark standards to ensure stable and reliable performance for mission-critical applications.

 Building and testing to these standards bestow impressive shock and vibration tolerance, coupled with a fanless design, medical-grade ESD and interference protections, and solid-state components, to allow the system to thrive where most technology would fail.

 Outside of raw performance and rugged reliability, we also saw the need for flexibility and customization to deploy Karbon 700’s capabilities at the edge.